erinstrybis/rlc-site/content/in-the-community/mission-endowment-fund.md

 # Mission Endowment Fund

-Resurrection Lutheran Church administers funds to a number of organizations and ministries working to serve neighbors locally and globally.
+Resurrection Lutheran Church (RLC) administers funds to a number of organizations and ministries working to serve people locally and globally.
 Thanks to the generous gifts we received from the estates of Irving Anderson and Frank Thomas, and many others through the years, RLC established our Mission Endowment Fund (MEF) in January of 2002.

-This is a fund that exists in perpetuity; its purpose is to secure that future generations will be witnesses to the ministries and gifts of our congregation and the ELCA.
+This is a fund that exists in perpetuity; its purpose is to secure that future generations will be witnesses to the ministries and gifts of our congregation and denomination, the Evangelical Lutheran Church in America (ELCA).

 Every member of RLC can contribute to this important fund.
 Consider making a contribution to the MEF in one or more of the following ways: